AzulCeleste/RepData_PeerAssessment1/PA1_template.md

 data[pos.NA, "steps"] <- fill.NA
 ```

-4. Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
+4. Make a histogram of the total number of steps taken each day and calculate and report the mean and median total number of steps taken per day.

 ```r